 The Cullinan is also reading the road ahead and behind, in readiness for a crash.
 If someone is approaching you from behind and doesn’t appear to be slowing down, the car will flash its hazard lights to alert the oncoming driver.
 If that doesn’t work, the brake lights will also light up and flash.

-If a crash is predicted, though, the car will tension the seatbelts, adjust the seat positions and get itself ready to mitigate the impact.
+If the car senses that a crash is inevitable, it will activate the seatbelt pre-tensioners, alter the seat angles and prepare itself to mitigate the impact.
 Fortunately, we didn’t test out that aspect of the safety system, but it’s nice to know it’s there if you need it.

 There are also radar sensors to watch traffic ahead, cameras to track the lane and night vision to enable you to see humans or animals in the distance.